mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ### Results

 Decoupling the asset pipeline from Jekyll and Gulp-ifying it made the biggest splash in terms of build time.
-Along with [Browsersync][browsersync] any asset (CSS, JavaScript, images and icons) updates could be previewed almost instantly.
+Along with [Browsersync][browsersync], any asset (CSS, JavaScript, images and icons) updates could be previewed almost instantly.
 Greatly speeding up the time it takes to develop and iterate the site's front-end.

 {% include notice type="info" content="
 #### Made Mistakes Gulp files